Election Day voting opens with some lines, scattered glitches and ample anxiety across the nation

 In many cases, voters requested absentee ballots but then changed their minds about voting by mail, election officials said.

-In Harris County, Tex., for instance, home of Houston, about half of the 90,000 ballots that haven’t been returned were surrendered by voters who chose to cast their ballots in person instead.
+In Harris County, Tex., home of Houston, for instance, about half of the 90,000 ballots that haven’t been returned were surrendered by voters who chose to cast their ballots in person instead.

 And in Florida, where 1.35 million mail ballots had not yet been returned, Republican consultant Rick Wilson estimated that voters planning to cast ballots in person accounted for about half of those.